TheKidThatCodes-CC/Helium/ISA.md

 # Instruction Set/Architecture
 Sol, unlike lua, is purely stack based instead of register based.
 I will try to keep this instruction set small so that it is easy to comprehend.

+file header is 16 bytes
+file starts with "\x1bSOL"
+version is next 4 bytes
+vm id is next 8

 Working data piece (wdp)
 Operating data piece (odp)